framework7io/framework7/README.md

 ## Source Code

-Whole source code is locaed under `/src/` folder.
+Whole source code is located under `/src/` folder.

 Framework7 uses Phenome compiler to generate React & Vue components.
 So all the React & Vue related code is under the `/src/phenome/` folder